-Research and development expense for the three months ended September 30, 2012 was approximately \$1,178,000 compared to \$1,457,000 for the three months ended September 30, 2011, a difference of \$279,000.
+Research and development expense for the three months ended December 31, 2012 was approximately \$656,000 compared to \$1,162,000, a difference of \$506,000.
 This decrease primarily relates to a research project ("Project 1") that the Company entered in December 2010 with FhCMB to evaluate gene expression and protein production.
-Work on this project terminated, and there was no expense for the three months ended September 30, 2012 which resulted in a decrease in the expense from the comparable period for September 30, 2011 of approximately \$264,000.
+Work on this project terminated, and there was no expense for the three months ended December 31, 2012 which resulted in a decrease in the expense from the comparable period for December 31, 2011 of approximately \$300,000.
 The focus of that project was to determine feasibility and relative priority, for business development purposes, of several protein therapeutic candidates that are representative of market classes of products.
 For example, two market classes are monoclonal antibodies and plasma-derived proteins.
-The Company entered into an additional project with FhCMB ("Project 2") which was completed during the year ended June 30, 2012.
-This also resulted in a decrease in expenses of approximately \$211,000 for the three months ended September 30, 2012 as compared to the three months ended September 30, 2011.
+The Company entered into an additional project with FhCMB ("Project 2") that was completed during the second calendar quarter of 2012.
+This also resulted in a decrease in expenses of approximately \$60,000 for the three months ended December 31, 2012 as compared to the three months ended December 31, 2011.
 This project was to evaluate the mechanism of immune-potentiating activity of LicKM, which is a thermostable bacterial enzyme used as a carrier molecule for vaccine antigens.
-There was an additional decrease in expense by approximately \$76,000 for the expenses incurred with the Technology Transfer Agreement ("TTA") with FhCMB.
-The estimated amount incurred with the agreement over the service period was more during the three months ended September 30, 2011 than the comparable period in 2012.
-Increases in research and development expense were approximately \$95,000 for outside services to a related party to perform laboratory feasibility analyses of gene expression and protein purification and also preparation of research samples.
-There were expenses that increased during the three months ended September 30, 2012 by approximately \$70,000 for FhCMB to service the yellow fever vaccine contract with Fiocruz using iBio's technology.
-In addition, sharebased compensation expense for options issued to employees and to consultants increased by approximately \$147,000 during the three months ended September 30, 2012 as compared to the three months ended September 30, 2011.
-Non-employee options are revalued each reporting period using the Black-Scholes option pricing model.
-The stock price is a component in the Black-Scholes calculation, which is used to compute fair market value.
-Changes in the Company's closing stock price can result in fluctuations in share-based compensation results between reported periods.
+Additionally, during the three months ended December 31, 2012 research and development expense decreased by approximately \$234,000 as the Company had no expense associated with the performance of services by FhCMB as a subcontractor rendering research and development expense for outside services to a related party to perform laboratory feasibility analyses of gene expression and protein purification and also preparation of research samples by approximately \$76,000 with the